 of the ECS instance.

-Note Make sure that the security group rules of the ECS instance allow remote access.You can see that the local IP address of the ECS instance has changed to the associated EIP.
+Note Make sure that the security group rules of the ECS instance allow remote access.You can see that the local IP address of the ECS instance is changed to the associated EIP.